 Other comments you may add

 If you wish to comment on their performance/competence, only comment on what you know.
 Use reasonable skill and care to ensure the accuracy of all facts and statements that you use and ensure that, even where facts given are accurate, they do not present the individual in a way that could be deemed unfair.
 You should not give a favourable reference if it is inaccurate.
-For example, if the individual was dismissed for poor performance or misconduct, a highly complementary reference would be misleading.
+For example, if the individual were dismissed for poor performance or misconduct, a highly complementary reference would be misleading.

 If there were any issues

-If there were/are any performance concerns and/or relationship concerns and/or the individual was dismissed, you should speak to your HR Strategic Partner before submitting your response.
+If there were/are any performance concerns and/or relationship concerns and/or the individual was dismissed, you should speak to your Strategic Partner before submitting your response.

 Privacy Notice